mike-reinders/TCsAR-Savegame-Tool/README.md

 This tool also supports merging multiple savegame files into one.

 ## Features
-- Verify Fileformat- and Data-Integration
+- Verify fileformat- and data-integrity
 - Query playerlist and all informations about one or multiple players at once
-- Lookup Savegame Structure with the debug command
+- Lookup savegame structure with the debug command

 ## In Progress
 - Merge multiple savegame files